OSGP/Documentation/Opensourcecommunity/Communication-and-contact.md

 ### Report security issues
 Due to the sensible nature of security issues e.g. zero days, we prefer a responsible disclosure.
-Security issues can be reported at one of the maintainers personally.
+Security issues can be reported to [gxf+owner@lists.lfenergy.org](gxf+owner@lists.lfenergy.org).